-A loyal patriot of the American Revolution, Penelope Barker organized the famous Edenton Tea Party, rallying 50 other women in Edenton, North Carolina to sign a resolution boycotting British tea.
+A loyal patriot of the American Revolution, Penelope Barker organized the famous Edenton Tea Party, the first recorded women’s political demonstration in America.
+Barker rallied 50 women in Edenton, North Carolina to sign a resolution boycotting British tea.
 The move was made in response to the 1773 Tea Act, passed by Parliament, which gave the British East India Tea Company a monopoly in the colonies and was the last in a series of taxes and policies that colonists fiercely resented.

 Born in Edenton, North Carolina on June 17, 1728, Barker was one of three daughters of Samuel Padgett, a physician and farmer, and Elizabeth Blount, daughter of wealthy politician and planter James Blount.
 While still a teen, Barker’s father and sister Elizabeth died in the same year, leaving Barker to help raise Elizabeth’s children.
 Barely seventeen years old, Barker married her sister’s widowed husband John Hodgson in 1745.
 Two years later, he died, leaving her with two sons of her own to raise along with the three children from her husband’s previous marriage.